 Pro Tip: Have a couple of resources as a backup to allocate to urgent tasks, when a team member is absent all of a sudden.

-- Use Resource Allocation Tools like the eResource Scheduler
+- Use Resource Management and Allocation Tools like the eResource Scheduler

-Take advantage of the various advanced features of the eResource Scheduler for resource allocation and workload scheduling.
-The cloud-based resource allocation tool is highly configurable, and the drag-n-drop planning tools make resource allocation a breeze.
-The powerful reports make it easy to spot over-allocated resources, and also help you identify real-time availability of resources so that you can quickly assign urgent tasks to the right resources.
+Take advantage of the various advanced features of the eResource Scheduler for resource management, allocation and workload scheduling.
+The cloud-based resource management tool is highly configurable, and the drag-n-drop planning tools make resource management and allocation a breeze.
+The powerful reports make it easy to spot over-allocated resources.
+Also, it helps you identify the real-time availability of resources so that you can quickly assign urgent tasks to the right resources.

 Advanced features like resource levelling (balancing the workload so that no one resource is overstretched), granular and overall view of resource availability, and complete database of all resources in hand, make it easy to compare and manage resource allocations across projects.